CMakePP/CMaize/docs/src/background/other_projects.rst

-project_options :cite:`project_options` is a CMake module meant to reduce the boilerplate associated with writing CMake based build systems. project_options focuses on making it easy to enable common dependencies (e.g., Doxygen, clang-tidy, Conan), enable/disable static analysis, and propagating those options throughout the build system and to the packages produced by the project.
+project_options :cite:`project_options` is a CMake module meant to reduce the boilerplate associated with writing CMake-based build systems. project_options focuses on making it easy to enable common dependencies (e.g., Doxygen, clang-tidy, Conan), enable/disable static analysis, and propagating those options throughout the build system and to the packages produced by the project.
 Perhaps the most interesting feature of project_options is its ability to automatically create Conan or vcpkg packages from the project.

-While project_options, aims to reduce the complexity/verboseness of the build system, users of project_options are still left to create targets through the usual CMake commands. project_options punts to vcpkg (and potentially Conan) for installing dependencies.
+While project_options aims to reduce the complexity/verboseness of the build system, users of project_options are still left to create targets through the usual CMake commands. project_options defers to vcpkg (and potentially Conan) for installing dependencies.
 Ultimately, project_options still assumes a particular stack and that stack does not appear to be readily extendable without modifying the source code of the project_options module.